Common questions about the Microsoft commercial marketplace

 Can my offer appear in both Microsoft AppSource and Azure Marketplace?

 Microsoft AppSource is the destination for business and industry solutions, and Azure Marketplace is designed for IT and developer solutions.
-Offers are available in each of the storefronts based on categories and industries that you selected during the offer creation.
-In the rare case that the offer is relevant to the users of both storefronts, it can appear in both.
+Offers are available in each of the online stores based on categories and industries that you selected during the offer creation.
+In the rare case that the offer is relevant to the users of both online stores, it can appear in both.

 What is the Cloud Solution Provider program?